 We laughed a lot.
 She walked to the dining room with a walker.
 The staff set her meals up, and she wolfed everything down.
 If she fell, they picked her up and had her walking again.

-One evening after work I asked her if she wanted to give a fashion show with some new summer clothes that I had brought.
+One evening after work I asked her if she wanted to give a fashion show with some new summer clothes that I bought for her.
 She stood up and sat down numerous times as we helped her try everything on.
 We laughed all evening.
 When someone came in to see what was so funny, Mom said, “the Sergeant is back and I have a new wardrobe.”

 Lesson 4: People with dementia can make decisions.
 You just need to give them time.